Club 24 Committees

 Review the Club classifications roster and proactively propose names for open classifications.
 To continually seek new businesses to participate in Rotary.
 To fill classifications made vacant by member resignations, terminations, and those deceased.

-Assure that the Club has a steady stream of new quality members who meet the Objectives of Rotary.
+Assure that the Club is open and inviting to new quality members who meet the Objectives of Rotary.

 1. Represents the leading organization in their industry

 2. Is one of the key executives in their organization

 This committee oversees assignments for music at the Rotary meetings.
 It also plans and executes the annual Rotary Holiday Music luncheon.

 Befriend and fellowship in a luncheon setting potential new members.
 To give them the history about our Rotary Club, how it functions and the opportunities they have in fellowship and service for themselves and others in the community and in the world, and to comprehend the small administrative details of attendance, locations, make-ups, etc.

 To facilitate the fellowshipping of new Club members by acknowledging them, by attendance at the weekly New Member Table, by providing active mentors, by encouraging committee participation and by celebrating them and their achievements.